Raycatcher

 Reviews

-- The game does not synchronize with your music library and seems to randomly generate projectiles.
+- The game does not synchronize with your music library and seems to randomly generate projectiles, making it frustrating to play.

 - 70 % neutral mentions

-The music aspect of the game has been heavily criticized, with users noting that it fails to effectively integrate players' music libraries into the gameplay, resulting in a disjointed experience where projectiles appear randomly and the soundtrack feels uninspired.
-Many reviewers describe the original soundtrack as subpar and the overall execution as flawed, leading to disappointment in what was expected to be a music-centric game.
-Overall, the game is seen as a poor representation of the "play your music" genre, lacking proper support and functionality.
+The music aspect of the game has been heavily criticized, with users noting that it fails to effectively integrate players' music libraries, resulting in random projectiles that do not sync with the soundtrack.
+The original soundtrack is described as poor, and the overall experience is deemed lackluster and unengaging, leading many to consider it a disappointing and flawed product.
+Overall, the game is seen as a missed opportunity in the "play your music" genre, failing to deliver on its core promise.

 “The game's ugly as sin, the original soundtrack is awful and it's been bested by flash games on Newgrounds from ten years ago.”